Lakewood Church: Hispanic ministry

+Charitable work

+Since 2016, Lakewood Church organizes an annual Mobilizing Medical Missions Conference to equip doctors for on-field medical missions.
+The church has been active during natural disasters by organizing food distribution programs and blood donation drives during COVID 19, providing shelter services during Hurricane Ida and 2021 Texas Freeze, and serving as a distribution center for essential supplies during Hurricane Harvey.

 Criticism

 Prosperity gospel

-Osteen's sermons and writings are sometimes noted for promoting prosperity theology, or the prosperity gospel, a belief that material gain is a reward for pious Christians.
-However, when asked if he is a prosperity teacher, Osteen responded that if prosperity means God wants people to be blessed and healthy and have good relationships, then he considers himself a prosperity teacher, but if it is about money, he does not.
+Osteen's sermons and writings are noted for promoting prosperity theology, a belief that material gain is a reward for pious Christians.
+When asked if he is a prosperity teacher, Osteen responded that if prosperity means God wants people to be blessed and healthy and have good relationships, then he considers himself a prosperity teacher, but if it is about money, he does not.
 He has specifically stated that he never preaches about money because of the reputation of televangelists.
 In an interview with The Christian Post on April 21, 2013, Osteen expressed his sentiments on being perceived as being part of the prosperity gospel.
 "I get grouped into the prosperity gospel and I never think it's fair, but it's just what it is.
 I think prosperity, and I've said it 1,000 times, it's being healthy, it's having great children, it's having peace of mind.
 Money is part of it; and yes, I believe God wants us to excel ... to be blessed so we can be a bigger blessing to others.
 I feel very rewarded.
 I wrote a book and sold millions of copies; and Victoria and I were able to help more people than we ever dreamed of.
 But when I hear the term prosperity gospel, I think people are sometimes saying, 'Well, he's just asking for money'."
 On October 14, 2007, 60 Minutes ran a twelve-minute segment on Osteen, titled "Joel Osteen Answers his Critics", during which Reformed theologian Michael Horton told CBS News correspondent Byron Pitts that Osteen's message is heresy.
 Horton stated that the problem with Osteen's message is that it makes religion about us instead of about God.
-According to a Houston Chronicle Lakewood church’s income was $89m in the year ending March 2017.
-More than 90 per cent of that was raised from church followers and barely 1 per cent of its budget went to charitable causes.
+According to the Houston Chronicle, Lakewood Church’s income was $89 million in the year ending March 2017, more than 90 percent raised from church followers.
+More than 70 percent of its budget was spent on television broadcasts, weekly services, and a travelling show, while only around $1.2 million went to charitable causes.